gamblevore/speedie/Documentation/ErrorsAdvanced.md

         printline msg

 You should see one error printed after this program completes.
 We don't have to print them manually, as **`errors`** (and **`problems`**) are printed by default after your code ends.

+Why use **`problems`** instead of **`errors`**?
+Well... lets say you deprecated a feature.
+Lets say you are processing a file, and wanted to rename a `message` name from `MyCoolData` to `AwesomeData`.
+But you still want to allow `MyCoolData` to be processed in the same way, and you don't want your old files to be unprocessable.
+But you DO want the user to know that the name is bad.
+You can do something like this:

+    for node in list
+        if node == "MyCoolData"
+            problem (node, "This should be renamed to AwesomeData") node.name = "AwesomeData"
+        if node == "AwesomeData"
+            .Process(node)
+        require stderr.ok // exit loop if real errors occur (not the problem above)

+Now your files still work as before, `stderr.ok` is still true, and the user is informed!

 ### Logging